-- Is its primary purpose to connect people to the Earth, cut carbon or increase sustainability, engage in politics, speak out, campaign, challenge unsustainable and unjust economics or build alternative models?
-Or more than one of these things? - Does it enable people to take action or behave differently in the future? - Is it practical?
+- Is its primary purpose to connect people to the Earth, or increase sustainability; to challenge unsustainable and unjust economics or build alternative models?
+Does it engage in politics, speak out, campaign, or do more than one of these things? - Does it enable people to take action or behave differently in the future? - Is it practical?
 Educational?
 Does it excite people, or encourage them to do something differently?
 Will it bring about a change?
 Does is get people thinking more deeply?
-Which one - or more - of these are you focusing on?

-- How are Friends and your local meeting involved? - How could you extend its reach?
+Which one - or more - of these are you focusing on? - How are Friends and your Quaker worshipping community involved? - How could you extend its reach?
 Could it include people beyond the meeting?
 How could the impact be deepened? - Grants are intended to help facilitate new, or support existing, initiatives.
 Particular attention will be given to those projects that may not otherwise happen.